-During the BJ{Jan} campaign, 16 open area sites were measured where the mean $\rho{\rm snow}$ of all snowpits was 295.5 kgm-3 and the mean $R{\rm opt}$ was 0.17 mm (Table 1).
-Snowpits BJ{Jan}-1 to BJ{Jan}-5 were located in forest clearings where the soil composition mainly consisted of organic matter.
-On 9 January, a transect of 11 snowpits (BJ{Jan}-6.1 to BJ{Jan}-6.11, each separated by 3 m) was conducted in an old gravel pit (mostly mineral soil).
-Five SEex were also conducted in the 30 m transect.
-One to two ice lenses of about 0.5 to 1 cm were observed in all snowpits, buried at depths of 10 and 30 cm.
+During the JB{Jan} campaign, 16 open-area sites were measured where the mean ρ{snow} (weighted by snow layers thickness excluding ice lenses) of all snow pits was 218.3 kg m-3 and the mean R{opt} (weighted by snow layers thickness excluding ice lenses) was 0.17 mm (Table 1).
+Snow pits JB{Jan} - 1 to JB{Jan} - 5 were located in forest clearings where the soil composition mainly consisted of organic matter.
+On 9 January, a transect of 11 snow pits (JB{Jan} - 6.1 to JB{Jan} - 6.11, each separated by 3 m) was conducted in an old gravel pit (mostly mineral soil).
+Five SEex were also conducted in the